-Sawing, that involves cutting across entire logs of wood using saws, is a part of the family of Lumberjack events which is contested during the annual Lumberjack World Championships, or during other Woodchopping events.
+Sawing, which involves cutting across entire logs of wood using saws, is a part of the family of logging or Lumberjack events which is contested during the annual Lumberjack World Championships, or during other Woodchopping competitions.

 There are four different types of sawing events that take place during the championships, which are: